NYPD opens hate crime investigation after car rams into Chabad headquarters building

 Shortly before 9 p.m., a grey Honda sedan entered the driveway of the Hasidic Jewish site in the Crown Heights neighborhood, crashed into the doorway, backed up and crashed into it again several times, a law enforcement official told CNN.

-There is a fixed police post assigned to the building, and officers there took the driver into custody.
+Video from the scene shows the car crashing into a set of doors at the end of the driveway.
+As bystanders watched the incident unfold, the car rammed the doors repeatedly until one came off its hinges.

+As two people cautiously approached the car, the suspect emerged dressed in a jacket, shorts and boots, the video shows.
+At one point he yells to a person in the crowd, “It slipped!”
+Two officers then arrive and take the man into custody.

-The driver, who has not been identified, has been cooperating with police and told officers it was not an attack, the official said.
+The driver, who has not been identified, has been cooperating with police and told officers it was not an attack, the law enforcement official said.

 The NYPD bomb squad did a sweep of the vehicle and no explosive devices were found, Tisch said.
 She added that she wasn’t aware of any weapons recovered at the scene.